paholg/envswitch/README.md

 It is strongly recommended that you run `envswitch` through a shell function, as otherwise it just outputs shell commands that need to be sourced.

-Please place the appropriate snippet in your shell config.
-It will register the function `es`; if you'd prefer another name, you can run the `setup` command yourself and copy the output to your config with any desired changed.
+Please place the appropriate snippet in your shell config (e.g. ~/.bashrc).
+It will register the function `es` and generate completions for it.

 ### Bash